hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
-                Add revertReason to trace_call, trace_callMany and trace_get
+                Add revertReason to trace_transaction, trace_call, trace_callMany, trace_rawTransaction and trace_get

-This commit has revertReason in output but failing tests ee2677c8f43ee17e93accfee4f558b1a8cd65cc3 This commit excludes revertReason from comparison and tests pass 93693fce0aab9096b87cbe2a6d0417185ba63062
+Note revertReason manually added to the relevant test files generated from OE.
+Also added a new test file for trace_transaction.

 ## Changelog